Alexander Bannwart: Colonial League

 The Colonial League began to operate as a Class C league based in Southern New England in the 1914 season.
-In April, Bannwart drew notice by acquiring Big Jeff Pfeffer to manage the team in Pawtucket, Rhode Island.
+In April, Bannwart drew notice by acquiring Fred "Big Jeff" Pfeffer to manage the Pawtucket Tigers team in Pawtucket, Rhode Island.
 By May, it was suspected that Bannwart was working as an agent of the Federal League, an outlaw league working outside of the National Agreement.
 Bannwart denied this.
 Upon these news reports, some of the founding members of the Colonial League resigned, fearing banishment by the National Baseball Commission.
 In July, Pfeffer assaulted Bannwart and was suspended.

 Though Charles Coppen was nominally the president of the Colonial League, Bannwart began to exert authority at the Colonial League offices.
 Later in the 1914 season, Bannwart drew anger when he attempted to make last minute changes to the schedule designed to increase competitiveness in the standings and maximize profits at the box office.
 Due to the backlash from the teams, the schedule was not changed.
 Though the league was reported to have lost $22,000 ($ in current dollar terms) in 1914, Bannwart remained with the league in 1915, though it was reported that his role would be reduced.
 Instead, he sent teams a directive on selling season tickets, unsuccessfully petitioned the National Commission to reclassify the Colonial League as Class B, and drew up the 1915 schedule.

 At the April 1915 league meeting, Coppen was re-elected as president and Bannwart was elected secretary.
 Walter S. Ward, the treasurer of the Brooklyn Tip Tops of the Federal League and son of George S. Ward, an owner of the Tip Tops, was elected as the Colonial League's treasurer.
 Wanting to expand into Springfield, Massachusetts, and Hartford and New Haven, Connecticut, territory that belonged to the Eastern Association, the Colonial League reorganized itself as a farm system for the Federal League. and voluntarily withdrew itself from organized baseball.
 The Colonial League struggled financially in 1915, and Bannwart's policies were blamed.
 The quality of baseball was deemed to be below the expected standards of a Class C league in part due to the salary maximums set by Bannwart, diminishing fan interest in the league.
 In August 1915, Bannwart resigned from the Colonial League.
 The Federal and Colonial leagues both ceased operations during the 1915–16 offseason.

 In 1916, Bannwart tried to establish a new Class B league in some of the cities from the Colonial League, including Brockton, Taunton, and Fall River.
 He obtained the leases to the ballparks used in the Colonial League from the Wards.
 The teams failed to sell enough tickets to justify launching the league.